CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5/CLC to AWS/Create Linux Protection Group.md

 ### Assumption
 This article assumes that:

-1. A SafeHaven cluster has been created successfully
+1. A SafeHaven cluster has been created successfully.
 2. Both production and recovery SRNs have been registered and peered

 ### Attach and Claim RAW Disks on Production SRN in CenturyLink Cloud